 You can read about all the other work permits available in Ireland here.

-How Much Money Should I Have to Move to Ireland?
+How much money should I have to move to Ireland?

-It can be quite expensive to live in Ireland, especially if you plan on living in one of the big cities like Dublin or Cork.
+As I said, it is expensive to live in Ireland, especially if you plan on living in one of the big cities like Dublin or Cork.
 Dublin can be especially expensive for rent; depending on the area, expect to pay up to €2,000 per month for a one-bedroom apartment!
 Yup, the average rent in County Dublin now stands at an eye-watering €2,400.
 Here’s a detailed guide I wrote about renting in Ireland that I’m sure you’ll find very useful!

 How much money should I have saved?

-In short, I recommend having a minimum of €5,000 saved before moving to Ireland.
-As you’ll need that for your first months rent, your rental deposit (typically one months rent) and other start-up costs.
+In short, I recommend having a minimum of €10,000 saved before moving to Ireland.
+As you’ll need that for your first month’s rent, your rental deposit (typically one month’s rent), and other start-up costs.

 For your daily expenses, this gives you a good insight into how much things like dining out, a takeaway coffee, and even a liter of milk will cost you in Ireland.